Cheese Tower Building Guide: Layer-by-Layer Excellence - Cheese Wedding Cake Shop

 A well-built cheese tower starts with a rock-solid foundation supporting multiple layers without compromising stability.

-You'll want to select a sturdy tiered platter or cake stand wide enough to accommodate your chosen cheese types while providing proper weight distribution.
+You'll want to select a sturdy tiered platter or cake stand that's wide enough to accommodate your chosen cheeses and provides even weight distribution.

 A pentagon-shaped layout, like in physics tower projects, can provide excellent stability for larger cheese displays.